asrhou/NATMI/README.md

 ## Other usage of NATMI

-Alternatively, since ExtractEdges.py can also work with **user-supplied ligand-receptor interactions** (argument '--signalType') it allows NATMI to construct and visualize network of interactions other than those in connectomeDB2020.
-This option can also be particularly useful for the users who wish to explore cell-cell communication in other than the 21 default species (see [supported species](#supported-species)).
+Since ExtractEdges.py can also work with **user-supplied ligand-receptor interactions** (argument '--signalType') it allows NATMI to construct and visualize network of interactions other than those in connectomeDB2020.
+This option can also be particularly useful for users who wish to explore specific to their species interactions or cell-cell communication in other than the 21 default species (see [supported species](#supported-species)).
 Here, we briefly describe **required data and formats**.

 Similarly to the pre-compiled connectomeDB2020 datasets, an interaction data file must be stored in the 'lrdbs' folder in one of the following formats: csv, tsv, txt, xls or xlsx and using the name specified using argument '--signalType'.
-More, the data file should be in a two-column with the first column representing ligands and the second column representing receptors.
-User-specified count matrix files should be in the following formats: csv, tsv, txt, xls or xlsx.
-As NATMI directly proceeds to constructing and visualizing interacting networks from these data, **any matching IDs** between the count and interaction files are supported.
+More, the data file should be in a two-column with the **first column** representing **ligands** and the **second column** representing **receptors**.
+User-specified count matrix files should be in one of the following formats: csv, tsv, txt, xls or xlsx.
+NATMI directly proceeds to constructing and visualizing interacting networks from these data, so **any matching IDs** between the count and interaction files are supported.

-**Note** As NATMI skips gene homology matching for the interacting pairs, users should provide the interaction specific to the species the wish to explore or.
-Alternatively, if they used other ligand-receptor interactions (connectomeDB2020 interactions could be stored under a different name and provided as a user-supplied database), they should be aware of the limitations.
+**Note:** As with this workflow NATMI skips gene homology matching for the interacting pairs, users should aim to provide interactions specific to the species they wish to explore.
+If such interactions are not avaialable, for the 21 supported species users should use a deafult workflow, as previously described.
+To expolre unsupported species, ligand-receptor interactions from a non-matching species can still be used (for example, connectomeDB2020 interactions could be stored in lrdbs folder under a different name and provided as a user-supplied database), yet users should understand the limmitations.

 Further, this functionality could be also potentially applied to construct and visualize networks of any type of binary interaction data (**NOT tested**).